-Healthy Homemade Chocolate Peanut Butter Fudge Brownie Protein Bars
+Healthy Chocolate Fudge DIY Protein Bars (Free Printable + Video!)

-Impulse (and my greedy little eyes) usually always won me over, and my body just said “TSK TSK TSK.”
+Impulse usually always won me over, and my body just said, “TSK TSK TSK.”

-And while I felt happy and satisfied for a full twenty minutes, I felt gross and unhealthy for the entire day.
-Finally, I became sick of that guilty feeling and started planning ahead.
-One of the biggest steps in my transition to healthy eating.
+While I would feel satisfied for a full twenty minutes, I would soon experience a sugar crash and feel lethargic for the rest of the day.
+Finally, I became sick of that unhealthy feeling and started planning ahead — one of the biggest steps in my transition to healthy eating.
 Took me long enough!
 About one hundred muffins and my entire high school career later…

-I started prepping for the day by always making sure I had a snack on hand for when I was hungry.
-Since I was in school, bars were the easiest foods to carry around.
-They aren’t bulky like a sandwich, bruisable like an apple, and perishable like yogurt.
+I always made sure I had healthy snacks on hand for when I was hungry.
+Since I was in school, bars were the easiest to carry around.
+They aren’t bulky like a sandwich, bruisable like a banana, and perishable like yogurt.
 I started buying those horrifically processed protein bars thinking they were healthy.
-I saw “high protein” and “sugar free” and grabbed a couple right there.
-No, I didn’t check labels and ingredients back then, and I really regret doing so.
-Months later, I found out these bars were comprised of unhealthy fats (partially hydrogenated oils and trans fats), sugar alcohols (which cause bloating and gas), and over a dozen ingredients that I had never heard of.
+If I saw “high protein” and “sugar free” on the package I would grab a few right there, not even thinking to check the nutrition labels and ingredient lists.
+I really regret doing so.
+Months later, I found out these bars were made with unhealthy fats like partially hydrogenated oils (aka, dangerous trans fats), artificial sugar alcohols (which cause bloating and gas), and over a dozen ingredients that I had never heard of.

 ^^ Wow!
 So much cheaper than all of the bars I’ve bought throughout the years!

 So, what about the taste?
 What about the texture?